gudnuf/bolt12-prism/README.md

 Other projects that compliment this one include:

-- [roygbiv.guide](https://roygbiv.guide) to learn more about prisms.
+- [roygbiv.guide](https://roygbiv.guide/about) to learn more about prisms.
 - [lnplay](https://github.com/farscapian/lnplay) which integrates the prism plugin
-- [roygbiv-frontend](https://github.com/johngribbin/ROYGBIV-frontend) helps you manage BOLT12 prisms.
-TODO hackathon idea: needs UI update to v2 Prisms.

 ## Getting Started